×

 When we asked people living in San Pedro about club and activities where newcomers can meet others, they responded:

 "Expats in San Pedro, often join a variety of clubs and activities to meet people and integrate into the local community.
 These include diving and snorkeling clubs, due to the town's proximity to the Belize Barrier Reef.
 There are also fishing clubs, as the area is renowned for its excellent fishing opportunities.
 For those interested in fitness and wellness, there are yoga and pilates classes, as well as gyms and sports clubs.
 Expats with a love for food and drink might enjoy joining a cooking class or wine tasting group.
 There are also several volunteer organizations and charities in San Pedro, which provide a great way for expats to give back to the community while meeting like-minded individuals.
 These include animal rescue groups, environmental conservation organizations, and groups that support local schools and children's programs.
 In addition to joining clubs and activities, expats often meet people through social events and gatherings.
 These can range from informal beach barbecues and parties to more formal events like art exhibitions and music concerts.
 Many expats also meet people through their accommodation, as many expat-friendly apartments and housing complexes have communal areas and organize regular social activities.
 Another popular way for expats to meet people in San Pedro is by attending local festivals and events.
 These provide a great opportunity to immerse oneself in the local culture and meet both locals and fellow expats.
 Finally, online forums and social media groups are also a great resource for expats looking to connect with others in San Pedro.
-These platforms often have information about upcoming events, as well as advice and tips for living in the area," remarked one expat who made the move to San Pedro.
+These platforms often have information about upcoming events, as well as advice and tips for living in the area," wrote one member in San Pedro.

 What should I bring when moving to San Pedro?